TitusKilonzoMutuku/Chicago-Car-Crash-Project/README.md

 If successful and the City of Chicago implements my recommendations, Chicago will see a decrease in injuries and fatalities, decrease in traffic and an overall increase in safety for all citizens.
 ## Dataset
 The source for the datasets came from the City of Chicago Website.
-There were three datasets that we observed, "Traffic Crashes - Crashes", "Traffic Crashes - Vehicle", and "Traffic Crashes - People".
+There were three datasets that I observed, "Traffic Crashes - Crashes", "Traffic Crashes - Vehicle", and "Traffic Crashes - People".
 Then I merged them into one database.

 Column names and descriptions can be found here;